Killian-cressant/COSI/README.md

     PyG: torch-geometric==1.5.0

   1) Short.ipynb is the file that is used to create the graph structure.
 Here we used a preprocessed dataset from the 5G3E dataset : https://github.com/cedric-cnam/5G3E-dataset
+     Short Cisco and SWaT are two others file that are doing the same for CISCO and SWaT dataset

-  2) Tools_first_step.py is a utilitary file used in the notebook, we can find all function that I am using here, with anterior version for some of them.
+  3) Tools_first_step.py is a utilitary file used in the notebook, we can find all function that I am using here, with anterior version for some of them.

-  3) Start.py is the main file for the GDN training algorithm from the code provided here : https://github.com/d-ailin/GDN.
+  4) Start.py is the main file for the GDN training algorithm from the code provided here : https://github.com/d-ailin/GDN.
 This version is not using bash for launching script.

-  4) test.py is the main test file for testing the GDN
+  5) test.py is the main test file for testing the GDN

-  5) Util is a set of files used from Start/test
+  6) Util is a set of files used from Start/test

-  6) models regroup GDN,LSTM-AE and GDN utilitary file
+  7) models regroup GDN,LSTM-AE and GDN utilitary file

-  7) plot.ipynb is the file used for ploting 3D figure in the article
+  8) plot.ipynb is the file used for ploting 3D figure in the article

 Code implementation for : journal extension